-Cucumbers (Cucumis sativus) are tender annuals that thrive in warm temperatures of between 65-75 degrees F. (18-23 C.).
-Even prolonged exposure to temperatures below 55 degrees F. (13 C.) can cause decay, pitting and water soaked areas on fruit.
-Sudden cold snaps can cause cucumber plant damage on leaves, stems and fruit or even kill the plants.
+Cucumbers (Cucumis sativus) are tender annuals that thrive in warm temperatures of between 65 and 75 degrees F. (18-23 C.).
+Even prolonged exposure to temperatures below 55 degrees F. (13 C.) can cause decay, pitting, and water-soaked areas on fruit.
+Sudden cold snaps can cause cucumber plant damage on leaves, stems, and fruit or even kill the plants.
 Frost damage is seen as shriveled, dark brown to black foliage.

-Temperatures inside a row cover will be from 6-20 degrees warmer than outside and soil temps 4-8 degrees warmer down to 3 inches deep.
+Temperatures inside a row cover will be from 6 to 20 degrees warmer than outside and soil temps 4 to 8 degrees warmer down to 3 inches (7.5 cm.) deep.